blenderous/blenderous.github.io/cv.md

 My ideal working environment is where the doors for conversations are always open and ideas are constantly exchanged.

-I am usually very reserved.
 I prefer to communicate through writing a lot, but I proiritize getting though hurdles of mis-communication whenever there is a lack of clarity.

 ## Skillset